Stoppila Sunzu

-Stoppila Sunzu (born 22 June 1989), also known as Stophira Sunzu, is a Zambian professional footballer who plays as a centre-back for Chinese Super League club Changchun Yatai.
+Stoppila Sunzu (born 22 June 1989), also known as Stophira Sunzu, is a Zambian professional footballer who plays as a centre-back.
 He scored the winning penalty kick for Zambia in the 2012 Africa Cup of Nations final.

 Early life

-Stopilla Sunzu was born in Chingola and is the younger brother of Felix Sunzu and the son of Felix Sunzu Sr, a goalkeeper who was originally from the Democratic Republic of Congo.
+Stoppila Sunzu was born in Chingola and is the younger brother of Felix Sunzu and the son of Felix Sunzu Sr, a goalkeeper who was originally from the Democratic Republic of Congo.

 Club career

 Early career

 He began his career with Afrisports of Kitwe.
 He was discovered at a U-16 tournament in Chambeshi, Zambia and he was referred to Afrisports.

 He then joined Konkola Blades under a loan arrangement.
 After representing Zambia at the 2007 FIFA U-20 World Cup, the 19-year-old was invited for trials at the English side Reading.
 The Championship side was keen on securing him on a longer deal but due to work permit problems the move did not materialise.
 He signed a loan contract for Châteauroux in September 2008 and after the end of the season on 30 June 2009 returned to Zanaco FC.